 Along with filling out and submitting the N-600 form to USCIS, the applicant must provide proof of credentials and pay a fee.
 All of these can be either submitted online or mailed to USCIS.
 Then, the waiting begins.

 If you are given a receipt notice with a tracking number, you can go to the My Case Status page of the USCIS website.

 There, you enter the receipt number, and will be told which step your application has reached.
-If processing on your application seems to be long finished, but you haven't heard anything from USCIS; or if you did not receive a receipt notice and more months have gone by than is typical; you should visit USCIS to ask what's going on.
+If processing on your application seems to be long finished, but you haven't heard anything from USCIS; or if you did not receive a receipt notice and more months have gone by than is typical; you should contact USCIS to ask what's going on.

-In order to do this, you will first need to make an INFOPASS appointment using the USCIS website.
-Be sure to bring a photo id and copies of the application you filed, as well as any evidence of its arrival (such as a postal receipt or copy of your cancelled check) to your appointment.
+If you make an office visit, be sure to bring a photo id and copies of the N-600 application you filed, as well as any evidence of its arrival (such as a postal receipt or copy of your cancelled check) to your appointment.

 Nevertheless, there is no harm in trying for a passport without waiting, particularly if you are short on time.
 Go to the State Department website for information on how to apply for a U.S. passport.

 Filing for a U.S. certificate of citizenship might not be as difficult as some of the other immigration forms and processes.
 However, determining whether someone qualifies for U.S. citizenship, and therefore for this certificate, is often another matter, both for applicants and for USCIS.
 If you have trouble understanding whether or not you qualify, or you are having difficulty gathering the required documentation or getting a timely and favorable decision from USCIS, consult a knowledgeable immigration attorney.